ngrx/platform/projects/ngrx.io/content/guide/component/push.md

 ## Included Features

- - Take observables or promises, retrieve their values and render_creator the value to the template
+ - Take observables or promises, retrieves their values, and passes the value to the template.
- - Handling null and undefined values in a clean unified/structured way
+ - Handles `null` and `undefined` values in a clean unified/structured way.
- - Triggers change-detection differently if `zone.js` is present or not (`detectChanges` or `markForCheck`)
+ - Triggers change-detection differently if `zone.js` is present or not (`detectChanges` or `markForCheck`).
- - Distinct same values in a row to increase performance
+ - Distinct same values in a row to increase performance.
- - Coalescing of change detection calls to boost performance
+ - Coalescing of change detection calls to boost performance.